How to Choose a Winter Tent

 What We Recommend:

-First, choose either a 3-season or a 4-season tent based on the environment you plan on being in this winter.
-If you’re looking to camp on snow or in lower temperature areas with the potential for strong winds such as the high desert, choose a 4-season tent.
+First, you can choose either a 3-season or a 4-season tent based on the environment you plan on being in this winter.
+If you’re looking to camp on snow or in sub-freezing areas with the potential for strong winds, choose a 4-season tent.
 Next, narrow down the tent model based on your chosen activity and terrain.
-For mountaineering pursuits, or for camping above treeline with exposure to harsh winter conditions, look to the Remote Series.
+For mountaineering pursuits or for camping above treeline with exposure to harsh winter conditions, look to the Remote Series.
 For below-treeline backcountry pursuits like ski-touring, look to the Access Series.

 • High-Alpine Minimalists: Advance Pro